VeillaultAdrien/InfinityLoopWebpart/README.md

 gulp bundle - TODO
 gulp package-solution - TODO

-### Licence
+### License
-This project is under the MIT Licence.
+This project is under the MIT License.